+Write the full name of the used media (all media) and write the company of each

 3. results and discussion

-Cow milk, a nutrient rich biological fluid composed and secreted from the mammary glands of adult lactating cows, is the primary source of nourishment for a growing calf; its use as human food is widespread across the world.
-Cow milk has a complex nutritional profile, with a wide variety of macro-nutrients, micro-nutrients and biochemicals having individual roles in promoting growth, development, as well as general health (Gigli, 2017).
+Cow milk, a nutrient-rich biological fluid composed and secreted from the mammary glands of adult lactating cows, is the primary source of nourishment for a growing calf; its use as human food is widespread worldwide.
+Cow milk has a complex nutritional profile, with a wide variety of macro-nutrients, micro-nutrients, and bioactives having individual roles in promoting growth, development, as well as general health (Gigli, 2017).
 With total solids of 11–14%, milk's main components include water (86–88%), milk fat (3–6%), proteins (3–4%), lactose (5%), and minerals (ash) (0.7%).
 Breed, stage of lactation, nutritional and physical status of the cow, season (which can include both temperature and stage of lactation effects, if calving is not evenly spaced throughout the year), and genetic characteristics are some of the elements that influence the composition of milk (Eskin and Goff, 2013).

-This study involved assessing the nutritional and microbiological quality of locally produced Peuhs cheese (commonly known as wagashi), raw, pasteurised and curdled or fermented milk.
+This study involved assessing the nutritional and microbiological quality of locally produced Peuhs cheese (commonly known as wagashi), raw, pasteurised, and curdled or fermented milk.

 3.1.
 Water content